hellerve/blog/wip/Carp_and_derive.md

 And that’s it for `derive`!

 Of course we’re just getting started.
 The actual meat of the mechanism happens inside `derive-internal`.
-Well, as it turns out that’s also not true.
+Well, as it turns out, that’s also not true.
 `derive-internal` will be a trampoline for the real recursive function, and its sole job will be to gather the members of the type.
 So, how do we get at them?
 Luckily, Carp has a compile-time function called `members` that returns an array